-This website will be updated with information about the progress of the Task Force's work, as well as helpful resources, tips, and stories from our community as we move through the Fall 2020 semester.
+This website will be updated with information about the progress of the Task Force's work, as well as helpful resources, tips, and stories from our community as we move through the academic year.

 - Both the larger Task Force and Core Committee held their first meetings.

 - Committees are being formed, and initial meetings will be held next week.

 - The date has been set for our first Q&A session with the Task Force: August 10, 4-5 pm.